 Annualised employee equivalent (AEE) is required to be disclosed in addition to the headcount disclosure of the senior executive service.
 AEE is defined and explained in FRD 21 in the financial statements.
-It is calculated by dividing the total number of days that an employee is engaged to work during the week by the total number of full-time working days per week.
+It is calculated by dividing the total number of ordinary working hours that an employee worked and was paid over the reporting period by the standard total number of full-time working hours per annum.